1tte/1tte/README.md

     public function greet() {
         echo "This repository is dedicated to the song "Say It. (言って。)" by the Japanese music duo Yorushika.";
-        echo "Yorushika, formed by n-buna (music) and suis (vocals), is known for their emotionally and introspective music.";
+        echo "Yorushika, formed by n-buna and suis, is known for their emotionally and introspective music.";
         echo "'Say It. (言って。)' is one of their popular tracks, known for its beautiful composition and heartfelt lyrics.";
     }
 }